aarsonline/aarsonline.github.io/class2/gly1/README.md

-GlyRS-A is a homodimeric enzyme found in archaea and some bacteria, such as Thermus thermophilus, and is closely related to the eukaryote-like form [GlyRS-E](/class2/gly3).
+GlyRS-A is a homodimeric enzyme found in archaea and some bacteria, such as *Thermus thermophilus*, and is closely related to the eukaryote-like form [GlyRS-E](/class2/gly3).
 These two forms differ from the bacterial-like form [GlyRS-B](/class2/gly2), which operates as a heterotetramer and is phylogenetically distinct (Shiba 2005).